 Labradoodles have a certain look that makes them easy to fall in love with.
-After learning about the breed through the Australian Labradoodle Association of America and talking with reputable breeders, we realized the look we liked was the breed standard.
+After learning about the breed through the Worldwide Australian Labradoodle Association and talking with reputable breeders, we realized the look we liked was the breed standard.

 Understanding that a “hybrid” dog will take time to be recognized as a breed, we still wanted to ensure we were following the breed standard.
-We chose to be members of the Australian Labradoodle Association of America which is dedicated to ensuring sound breeding practices to protect the welfare of the Australian Labradoodle with its strong code of ethics that requires a high level of health screening.
+We chose to be a member of the Worldwide Australian Labradoodle Association which is dedicated to ensuring sound breeding practices to protect the welfare of the Australian Labradoodle with its strong code of ethics that requires a high level of health screening.

-Knowing that a first-rate breeding program starts with excellent breeding stock, we chose to work with Gail from Prairie Doodles –a reputable breeder, and our mentor.
+Knowing that a first-rate breeding program starts with excellent breeding stock, we chose to work with Gail from Prairie Doodles – a reputable breeder, and friend.